LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 We provide an example of the application of this vocabulary to object-oriented software components using JavaScript.

 {:.todo}
-Be mentally prepared for needing to these figures.
+Be mentally prepared for needing to remove these figures.
 Idea would be to include them in the ontology, and change our ontology application so it also shows images.
 (That would be nice actually.)

 ### Object-oriented components